My Bromance (TV series)

-My Bromance: The Series (Thai title: "My Bromance ", My Bromance: Phi Chai The Series) is a 2016 Thai LGBT drama produced by MCOT.
-This series features Chaiya Jirapirom and Patpasit Songkla.
-It was filmed primarily in Thailand.

-The series is based on the earlier successful 2014 film My Bromance.
+My Bromance (My Bromance พี่ชาย เดอะซีรีส์) is a Thai boys' love drama television series produced by Greatest Entertainment that aired on MCOT.
+The series starring Chaiya Jirapirom and Patpasit Songkla.
+It was filmed primarily in Thailand and is based on the 2014 film My Bromance.
+The first season ran for 12 episodes in 2016.
+The second season, titled My Bromance: 5 Years Later (พี่ชาย My Bromance 2: 5 Years Later), consisted of 9 episodes, which aired in 2021.

-The new series' season 1 will run 12 episodes, with new casts and new storyline, including several flashbacks to 8 years ago.
-All episodes air every Sunday on MCOT.

-Greatest Entertainment has confirmed that the season 2 is coming soon.

-Plot
+Synopsis

-Based on the successful movie, Golf's and Bank's homophobic father/stepfather, sends Bank to the US to study, while a devastated Golf stays in Bangkok, Thailand, after knowing their relationship.
+Golf's and Bank's homophobic father/stepfather, sends Bank to the US to study, while a devastated Golf stays in Bangkok, Thailand, after knowing their relationship.
 However 8 years later, Bank and Golf returns home from their respective trips (Bank was in Los Angeles working on a project as a researcher), and (Golf returns from a working trip in Pulau Weh, Indonesia as an experienced diver).
 Unbeknownst to Golf, is that Bank is attached to his overseas boyfriend (Jackson) of 2 years.
 Who will Bank choose, Golf, a lover/brother for more than 8 years or his soon to be husband (Jackson) of 2 years.